 About 61 percent of all youth between the ages of 15 and 17 were out of school in low-income countries, compared to 8 percent in high-income countries.

 — GPE (@GPforEducation) September 13, 2019

 Peace for education

-Some 35 percent of the out-of-school children worldwide of primary school age live in areas of conflict, according to Global Partnership for Education, a Washington-based global fund for education in developing nations that has received nearly $5.7 billion since 2004, including $1.1 billion from the United Kingdom, its biggest donor.
+Some 35 percent of the out-of-school children worldwide of primary school age live in areas of conflict, according to Global Partnership for Education, a Washington-based global fund for education in developing nations that has received nearly US$5.7 billion since 2004, including US$1.1 billion from the United Kingdom, its biggest donor.

 “Students are forced out of school, making them more vulnerable and at risk of violence, forced labor, and permanent displacement, without a guarantee that they can go back to school when they arrive at a safer destination,” said GPE, which calculates 75 million children between the ages of 3 and 18 are deprived of their right to education because they live in countries facing war and violence.

 “Ensuring that children have access to education during conflict and crises protects their rights, instills a sense of normalcy, and fosters resilience, inclusion and tolerance,” it said, “supporting the long-term processes of rebuilding and peace-building.”